vishal273007/cli-notes/ssh-setup.md

 # Generate SSH key pair in client device
 ssh-keygen -t rsa # Press enter to accept default setup.

-# Copy public key by running the following command in client device
+# Copy the client public key to the SSH server
 ssh-copy-id phone / u0_a630@<hostname/ip> # Then enter password.

 # Test